Anuj-Gupta79/AnujGupta_Backend/README.md

 Here, We have build an app using the framework of python i.e. FastApi.
 The task has given to us.
 We have given a mock database schema name as 'Trade'.
 We need to create a mock database server and insert some mock data of 'Trade'.

 # We need to create a endpoint -
--> to fetch all the trades.
+  #to fetch all the trades.
 -> to fetch a trade using the trade_id in path parameter.
 -> to fetch all the trades on the basis of certain conditions like:-
    • counterparty :- Couter party of the trade.